Fiend-138/Fiend-138/README.md

 - 👀 I’m interested in learning every coding language out there and developing
 - 🌱 I’m currently learning Github and any programing language
 - 💞️ I’m looking to collaborate on any blockchain or open source project
-- 📫 You can contact me on Twitter @fiend138
+- 📫 You can contact me on Twitter @Astrozohmbie
+- 💎🐶👐 Dope Shiba #3819

 <!---
 Fiend-138/Fiend-138 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.